The unpleasant jelly that the Martians envy us. 😄

 The benefits of the plant are numerous.
 Some have not yet been confirmed by science.

-Aloe vera pulp can be useful in cases of :
+Aloe vera pulp has traditionally been used in cases of :

 - Lichen planus.